SigNoz/opentelemetry-nodejs-example/README.md

 - **Endpoint failures**: Verify that all routes are correctly implemented and tested.
 Check server logs for detailed error messages.
 - **Configuration errors in Docker Compose**: Ensure that ports, volumes, and dependency definitions are correct.

-## Conclusion

-This guide provides a fundamental setup for a microservices architecture using Docker, Node.js, MongoDB, OpenTelemetry, and SigNoz.
-It is designed to help developers understand the basics of building and observing microservices in a containerized environment.